speedie-de/dwm/README.md

 - Control+Alt+1     | Mute ALSA volume
 - Control+Alt+2     | Decrease ALSA volume
 - Control+Alt+3     | Increse ALSA volume
+- Control+Alt+Arrow | Moves a windows to the top right, top left, bottom right and bottom left corner of the screen.
 - Control+Shift+a/d | Move between available layouts
+- Control+Alt+Shift+Arrow | Resize the window to the screen size.

 ### Status bars
 As for status bars, this build of dwm has been patched with extrabar and therefore supports dwmblocks.
 Here are a few status bars I use or have used in the past